Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 - a vehicle wrecked or wholly or partly disassembled or a part of a vehicle bearing a vehicle identification plate or vehicle identification number

-- an interstate written-off vehicle not recorded on a written-off vehicle register administered by an interstate vehicle registration authority.
+- an interstate written off vehicle not recorded on a written off vehicle register administered by an interstate vehicle registration authority.

-How to notify a written-off vehicle
+How to notify of a written off vehicle

 - vehicle identification number (VIN)